Dr. Leon Pedell discusses why medical students must read and be lifelong learners. Courtesy of Before the Floors

 Watch Bailey Alexander Loving's compelling medical student journey.
 Courtesy of Black Men in White Coats

-Physician-comedian Brad Nieder, MD riffs on healthy eating in one of his stand-up concerts.
+Can medical marijuana be funny?
+Physician-comedian Brad Nieder, MD says yes.
 See more at the Healthy Humorist

 Dr. Leon Pedell discusses algorithms and detective work in medical care.
 Courtesy of Before the Floors